rufatpro/gonka-docs/docs/host/quickstart.md

 - 26657 - Tendermint RPC (querying the blockchain, broadcasting transactions)
 - 8000 - Application service (configurable)

-!!! note "CRITICAL WARNING:  Ports 9100, 9200 on API node, and 8080,5050 on MLNode MUST NOT be publicly accessible"
+!!! note "CRITICAL WARNING:  Ports 9100, 9200 on API Node, and 8080,5050 on ML Node MUST NOT be publicly accessible"
     The following ports are internal-only:

     - `9100`, `9200` — Network Node internal API